 - 2.1 Executive risk owners have updated their BAF entries to reflect the progress with achieving the annual priorities for 2016/17.
-A copy of the 2016/17 BAF is attached at appendix one with all changes from the previous version highlighted in red text for ease of reference. - 2.2 The Board remains exposed to extreme risk in the following areas: - I. Timely Access to emergency care services (principal risk 3: current rating 25); The new Emergency Floor has now been handed over to UHL and operational commissioning of the building is underway.
-Standard Operating Procedures are being developed to support new ways of working in the new Department, including escalation processes. - II.
-Delivery of the national access standards (principal risk 4: current rating 25); Referral growth is outmatching capacity growth with a 7.4% YTD referral increase versus 2015/16.
+A copy of the final 2016/17 BAF is attached at appendix one with all changes from the previous version highlighted in red text for ease of reference. - 2.2 The Board remains exposed to significant risk in the following areas: - I. Timely Access to emergency care services (principal risk 3: current rating 25); The new Emergency Floor has now opened to the first patients at 04:00hrs on Wednesday 26th April 2017. - II.
+Delivery of the national access standards (principal risk 4: current rating 25); Referral growth is outmatching capacity growth with an increase versus 2015/16.
 A number of standards were failed during February, including RTT Incomplete waiting times, Cancer Access: 31 day wait for 1st treatment; 62 day wait for 1st treatment. - III.
-Achievement of the UHL deficit control total in 2016/17 (principal risk 16: current rating 25); Adverse variance to plan of £9.3m at M11 with a year-end forecast being adverse to Income & Expenditure plan by £6.9m of a deficit of £38.6m (excluding STF).
-During the reporting period, a deep dive exercise by NHSI into our financial planning process has been undertaken and we await the findings from the review. - IV.
-Delivery of the EPR programme (principal risk 18: current rating 25); Further discussions are taking place with NUH NHS around sharing some of the development work to further mitigate risks/costs for the Nerve Centre model.
+Achievement of the UHL deficit control total in 2016/17 (principal risk 16: current rating 25); Adverse variance to plan of £6.9m at M12, reporting a deficit of £38.6m (excluding STF).
+Financial performance delivered in line with revised financial forecast. - IV.
+Delivery of the EPR programme (principal risk 18: current rating 25); Further discussions are taking place with colleagues in the NHS around sharing development work to further mitigate risks/costs for the Nerve Centre model.